fandujar/baymax/README.md

 - Readiness Probe: /readiness on port 8081.

 ### Logging
 Baymax uses zerolog for structured logging.
-The log level is set to Debug by default.
+The log level is set to Info by default.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.